ildarsamit/coconut-layout/README.md

 # ildar:coconut-layout

 This package is essentially a clone of `meteorhacks:flow-layout`.
 It's being used as part of the Coconut CMS.
+The namespace change is needed to allow two layouts to work independently on a page.

 ### Layout Manager for Meteor